jeffreydahan/roborock-s8-agent/readme.md

 - app_stop_collect_dust (this command stops emptying the dust bin)
 - get_room_mapping (gets a list of the rooms in a map)
 - app_segment_clean (starts cleaning rooms or segments, single or multiple)

+The commands are split into 3 function calls:
+- get_status since it has a different command structure
+- send_basic_command for commands with no extra arguments
+- app_segment_clean for room cleaning commands since there are extra list arguments for the room index

+Some of the above command separation was due to issues with passing optional parameters.
+This needs some work.

 # Installation Steps
 Create a python virtual environment